 What is Machine Learning?

 Since the onset of the post-industrialization era, people have worked to create machines that think like humans.
 The ‘thinking machine’ is artificial intelligence (AI)’s biggest gift to mankind; the grand entry of this self-propelled machine has suddenly changed the operative rules of business.
 In recent years, self-driving vehicles, digital assistants, robotic factory staff, and smart cities have proven that intelligent machines are possible.
 AI has transformed most industry sectors like retail, manufacturing, finance, healthcare, and media and continues to invade new territories.
-Machine learning is an application of AI that helps create these ‘thinking machines’ by providing systems the ability to automatically learn and improve from experience without being explicitly programmed.
+Machine learning is an application of AI that helps create these ‘thinking machines’ by providing systems with the ability to automatically learn and improve from experience without being explicitly programmed.

 What is the Difference between Machine Learning and Deep Learning?